suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 Evaluation Criteria
 -------------------

-IMPORTANT: You don't need to build any kind of backend for this exercise.
-No need to store data in any database.
-It's perfectly fine to approach this as a refined front-end prototype.
-That being said, if you do want to take the time to build a backend for it your efforts will be taken into account.
+**IMPORTANT**: Building a back-end or adding a database to this test is optional.
+Although, it's perfectly fine to approach this test as a refined front-end prototype.

-- The app must run
+- The app must run.
-- Your app is lean and mean (small files that make the page look good)
+- Your app is lean and mean (small files that make the page look good).
-- You implemented a proper grid
+- You implemented a proper grid.
-- Your app is responsive
+- Your app is responsive.
-- Your app is well structured
+- Your app is well structured.
-- You implemented the rating functionality without using a third-party library
+- You implemented the rating functionality without using a third-party library.

 Bonus points

-- You wrote unit tests for your JavaScript
+- You wrote unit tests for your JavaScript.
-- Your application is an SPA
+- Your application is an SPA.
-- You wrote server side code instead of using a utility application like `http-server`
+- You wrote server side code instead of using a utility application like `http-server`.
-- You implement actual endpoints for the requests to the server
+- You implement actual endpoints to request the recipe data.
+- You use our own API instead of the JSON file, read how to do that [here](./USE_THE_API.md).
-- Your app is deployed to Github Pages or some other hosting
+- Your app is deployed to Github Pages or some other hosting.
+- Your application is isomporphic/universal.
+- You implemented actual authentication with the use of passport or something similar.

 Good luck, and have fun!